The Mating of Millie: Production

 In June 1946, Columbia bought a story The Mating of Millie McGonigle from Adele Commandini for $50,000.

-The following month Columbia announced it would promote story editor Frances Manson to produce - it was rare for women to produce officially at the time, but Columbia had a huge success with Virginia Van Upp in Gilda.
+The following month Columbia announced it would promote story editor Frances Manson to produce; it was rare for women to produce officially at the time, but Columbia had had a huge success with Virginia Van Upp in Gilda.
 In April 1947 Henry Levin was assigned to direct.
 By June it was announced that Casey Robinson would produce and Evelyn Keyes and Glenn Ford would star.
-The film was the fifth time Keyes and Ford worked together.
-Keyes remarked that Ford appeared discontent during production, acting unusually withdrawn and aloof.
+The film was the fifth time Keyes and Ford worked on together.
+Keyes remarked that Ford had appeared discontented during production, acting unusually withdrawn and aloof.
 It was an early role for Australian actor Ron Randell.